Skip to main content

 What is personal data?

-• Bank account or payment details
+• Financial data: bank account or payment details

-• Photos, video, or audio recordings
+• Media: photos, video, or audio recordings

-When to be mindful
+When to be extra careful

 Your legal responsibilities (GDPR)